Home

 Phonemes: phonemes are the smallest structural unit of language.
 For example, the phoneme /p/ is a speech sound that can be found in the words patch, top, stepping, etc.

 Children who cannot make the distinction between speech and letter sounds need to be explicitly taught this skill.
-Speech pathologists are expert at teaching phonological awareness skills.
+Speech pathologists are highly competent at teaching phonological awareness skills.

 Intervention for Sound Awareness Difficulty